Loop (Texarkana): History

 Previously in Texas, the "151" designation was originally used for Spur 151, which was designated on May 18, 1944, from Denison to the southern boundary of the Federal Government Property.
 Spur 151 was cancelled on May 21, 1946, and instead replaced by SH 75A, which in turn became SH 91 on December 21, 1994.
 Loop 151 was designated on August 27, 1958, from I-30 to US 82.
 On January 20, 1966, Loop 151 extended south to US 59.
 On December 21, 1982, Loop 151 was transferred to US 59, so Loop 151 was reassigned to the old route of US 59.
 On February 7, 1985, Loop 151 was transferred to SH 93, so Loop 151 was reused for the route from US 59 to Arkansas, its current route.

 In fall 2000, the Arkansas State Highway and Transportation Department had submitted its portion of the loop as Interstate 130 (I-130).
 However, the American Association of State Highway and Transportation Officials denied the part from US 71 west to Texas, as "the state of Texas has not submitted a companion application for a suitable terminus in Texas", but the piece from US 71 north to I-30 was approved on December 8, 2000, as Future I-130.
 Once it was upgraded to interstate standards and added to the Interstate Highway System by the Federal Highway Administration, it was to be signed as I-130.
 Arkansas used the American Recovery and Reinvestment Act of 2009 (ARRA) funds to pave the final segment of future I-130, from the Arkansas Boulevard interchange to a new freeway-to-freeway interchange with I-30.
 Once this section was opened, the only remaining requirement to become I-130 would have been to upgrade the at-grade intersection with 19th Street to a full interchange; the right-of-way for this was reserved years ago.
 However, with I-49 also pending completion between Texarkana and Shreveport, Louisiana (including a segment in Arkansas also being built with ARRA funds), future I-130 was instead made part of I-49 by summer 2014.

 In May 2013, the final designated portion of AR 245 was removed from service and re-designated Four States Fair Parkway.
 AR 245 was the former designation of Arkansas's section of the loop.

 Interstate 369 was designated on May 30, and signs of the highway were installed on September 23, 2013.

+Future

+Future plans calls for a northwest portion to be constructed according to 2001 Environmental Impact Statement (EIS).